fjp181301-design/QGFace-LLaVA-official/README.md

 ## Repository Status

-This repository is being organized for public release.
-Code, configuration files, and experimental resources will be updated progressively.
+This repository provides a minimal public release for QGFace-LLaVA, including environment requirements, dataset organization instructions, configuration files, and basic training/evaluation entry scripts.

+The original datasets and experimental result files are not redistributed in this repository due to dataset license restrictions and file-size considerations.

 ## Installation